DannyDaoBoYang/Email-Collector/README.md

 # Special Notes

+I uploaded the whole directory here.
+So there might be things you don't really need.
+I'm removing them right now.

 Each Http request has an interval of 3 seconds to 6 seconds, depending on my mood when I implemented the scripts.

 The 3 to 6 seconds pauses are nessarcy to avoid being recognized as a robot,